akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “And you, daughter?
 What do you say?”

 She felt both their eyes on her.
-Her father’s, weary but clear.
-Godfrey’s, steady, asking nothing.
+Her father’s eyes were weary but clear.
+Godfrey’s eyes were steady, asking nothing.

 She thought of the cart, the gossip, the soldiers who had passed her by.
 She thought of the young man who had walked beside her, who had given her space to weep, who had promised nothing but what he could give.